-One of the things I hear a lot writers talk about is that balance between family life and career.
+One of the things I hear a lot of writers talk about is the balance between family life and career.
 In the countless interviews I’ve given through the years, the question of how I juggle the needs of my family with the demands of my writing career often comes up.
 Balance seems elusive.
-Parents can carry around a lot of guilt—especially if the kids are making claims that your “job” is more important than they are.
+Parents can carry around a lot of guilt—especially if the kids claim that your “job” is more important than they are.

-I’m still carving out my right balance, but recently was asked to think about what “my” perfect day would look like.
+I’m still carving out my right balance.
+Recently, I was asked to think about what my perfect day would look like.
 That sure got the gears turning.
 Here’s what I would like to see Monday through Friday:

-2:15—Pick up girls from the bus stop
+2:15—Pick up the girls from the bus stop

 Do you struggle with finding the right balance between your family life and writing career?
 What would your perfect day look like?
 Would writing out your perfect day and posting it in your writing space be helpful?
 What tips can you share for finding that balance?